tmick0/sourceknight/README.md

 ### Metadata

 The `name` key specifies the name of your project.
 (Technically, it isn't even required to be specified right now, but that might change.)

+The `sourceknight` key specifies the version of sourceknight this package was designed for.
+This allows users to be warned if they need to update.

 ### Dependencies